dskoman/dskoman.github.io/index.md

 * Lab 12

   Lab 8, part 1 was fun because of the ways we were able to manipulate graphics using code.
-We experimented with different algorithms for generating the gif, but eventually settled on the correct algorithm that generated the rainbow gradient.
-This lab also showed me the link the between math and programming through the use of trigonomic functions.
+This lab also showed me the relationship between math and programming through the use of trigonomic functions.
 Programming in graphics is a subject I want to revisit at some point.